Governor rebukes Philadelphia protesters for chanting outside Israeli restaurant

 In Philadelphia’s Center City and University City neighborhoods, hundreds of people marched to criticize Israel’s military actions in Gaza, The Philadelphia Inquirer reported.
-A video of demonstrators outside of Goldie Falafel depicted people chanting, “Goldie, Goldie, you can’t hide, we charge you with genocide.”
+However, it was unclear why some specifically protested the restaurant.
+A video of demonstrators outside of Goldie Falafel depicted people chanting, “Goldie, Goldie, you can’t hide, we charge you with genocide,” which garnered backlash from the Democratic governor.

 Shapiro first addressed the protest on X, formerly known as Twitter.
-Later at an event in suburban Philadelphia, the governor said he told one of the restaurant’s owners that he supported him and his staff.
+Later Monday, appearing at an unrelated event in suburban Philadelphia, the governor said he was in touch with Michael Solomonov, one of the restaurant’s owners, to make sure he and his staff know that the governor will support them.

-Michael Solomonov is a prominent Israeli chef who has co-authored three cookbooks and received several James Beard awards.
+Solomonov is a prominent chef who has co-authored three cookbooks and received several James Beard awards.
 He and Steve Cook, the co-owner, are both Jewish.

 “The purposeful gathering of a mob outside of a restaurant simply because it is owned by a Jewish person.
 Well, that’s antisemitism, plain and simple,” Shapiro said at a separate news conference Monday in suburban Philadelphia.